zuluchaka/tradingplan/README.md

 - The wick should stand out when compared to previous bars (with room to the left)
 - Pin Bar will affect immediately following 4-5 bars
 - Pin Bar should print at a Support and Resistance (Candle rejection: The wick touches the support/resistance but the body don't) ideally at the end of an impulsive move and may indicate the beginning of a reversal price momentum
-- Pin Bar that appear in direction of the Trend
+- Pin Bar that appear/close in direction of the Trend
+ * IF UPTREND then BULLISH Pin Bar closes higher than than the open.
+ * IF DOWNTREND then BEARISH Pin Bar closes lower than the open.

 - Avoir Pin Bar that doesn't show a price rejection evidence

 ### Identify Market Trend:

-Switch to LINE CHART instead of candlestick to draw Support & Resistance Zone To Gauge strength and direction of a trend, when a trend have exhausted itself and is about to turn the other way.
-We rely on a combination of:

-- Trend Lines (DRAW TRENDLINE ON WEEKLY TIMEFRAME, ONLY TOUCHING AT LEAST 2 wicks) - MORE POWERFUL TRENDLINES (Reversals)
-- Moving Averages
-- Support/Resistance Zone (DRAW MAJOR SUPPORT , MAJOR RESISTANCE and INTRA S&R on the DAILY CHART first)
-- Large Round Numbers
+- Switch to WEEKLY Chart: Draw Trendlines only touching at least 2 wicks (parallel)

+- Switch to DAILY LINE CHART: Draw  Major & Minor (INTRA) Support & Resistance Zones

-IF Price > 200EMA THEN UPTREND.
+ * IF current Price > 200 EMA THEN UPTREND. => Look for a BUY
-IF Price < 200EMA THEN DOWNTREND
+ * IF current Price < 200 EMA THEN DOWNTREND => Look for a SELL

-The BEST Pin Bar to trade  form during retracement at those areas of interest after a sustained move.

-- Ideally a Pin Bar should close in the direction of the prevailing trend:
- * IF UPTREND then BULLISH Pin Bar closes higher than than the open.
- * IF DOWNTREND then BEARISH Pin Bar closes lower than the open.

  look for DOUBLE BOTTOM : MAJOR SUPPORT + MAJOR SUPPORT TRENDLINE look for DOUBLE TOP: MAJOR RESISTANCE + MAJOR RESISTANCE TRENDLINE